nahveendude/DS-Capstone-Project/README.md

 ## File Descriptions
 There is one exploratory notebook showing my approach to predicting churn.
 Markdown cells and comments were used throughout to explain the process taken.
-A CSV file which is telco customer data
+And also CSV file which is telco customers' data

 ## Medium Blog Post
 The main findings of the code can be found at the Medium Blog post available [here](https://medium.com/@nmuthamgame/predict-churn-with-scikit-learn-and-pandas-47e298bfafc9) explaining the technical details of my project.